nsinorov/SoftUniMainPath/CSharp - Advanced/C# Advanced/Stacks and Queues - Exercises/Songs Queue/README.md

 	"Play" - plays a song (removes it from the queue) "Add {song}" - adds the song to the queue, if it isn't contained already, otherwise print "{song} is already contained!"
 	"Show" - prints all songs in the queue, separated by a comma and a white space (start from the first song in the queue to the last)

+## Input:

+	On the first line, you will be given a sequence of strings, separated by a comma and a white space.
+	On the next lines, you will be given commands until there are no songs in the queue.